wisemansg/Autodesk-Fusion-360/README.md

 ---

-# Offset Crank Arm / Bellcrank Lever
-# Fusion 360 CAD Model
+# Offset Crank Arm/Bellcrank Lever - Fusion 360 CAD Model

 ## Overview
 This Fusion 360 model represents an **offset bellcrank** (also known as an offset crank arm or angled lever arm), a common mechanical linkage component used to transmit rotary motion between non-collinear axes or to change the direction of force application.